C0de-N1nja/Ethical-Hacking-Tools/tools/3_Reverse-Shell/Basic-Version/README.md

-# 🐍 Python Reverse Shell
+# 🐍 Python Reverse Shell — Basic Version

-This project is a basic **reverse shell** built using Python's `socket` module.
-It enables remote command execution on a victim machine once a connection is established to an attacker's listener.
+This project demonstrates a **basic reverse shell** using Python's built-in `socket` module.
+It enables remote command execution on a victim machine once a connection is established with an attacker's listener.

-> ⚠️ This tool is strictly for **educational** and **ethical hacking** purposes on systems you own or have permission to test.
-Unauthorized use is illegal.
+> ⚠️ For **educational and ethical hacking** purposes only.
+Do **not** use this on unauthorized systems or networks.

 ---

-## 📁 Project Structure
+## 📁 Folder Contents

 ```

 Basic-Version/
 ├── hacker.py         # Attacker script (command and control)
 ├── victim.py         # Victim script (connects back to attacker)
-├── README.md         # Project documentation
+└── README.md         # This file

 ````